Translate into the Language of your choice

 These scriptures are intended to elucidate the manner in which God imparts judgment, which diverges significantly from the nature of the objects being judged.

-In the divine perspective, dispatching a deceptive spirit to the malevolent prophets of Ahab as retribution for his transgressions constituted an integral component of God’s legal judgment against Ahab.
-As the supreme Judge, God possesses the authority to implement severe and seemingly contradictory methods to enforce His judgment, free from the limitations imposed by the law.
-This is because the responsibility of upholding the law and its imposed obligations and collections rests upon someone.
+In the divine perspective, sending a deceptive spirit to the malevolent prophets of Ahab as retribution for his transgressions was a crucial part of God’s legal judgment against Ahab.
+As the supreme Judge, God has the authority to implement severe and seemingly contradictory methods to enforce His judgment, free from the limitations of the law.
+This is because the responsibility of upholding the law and its obligations and collections rests on someone.

-Judgment is a concern of God’s will; what is right in God’s eyes and not ours.
+Judgment is a concern of God’s will; what is right in God’s eyes but may not ours.